Pretz333/pretz.dev/README.md

 - [x] Contact page basic format
 - [x] Contact page content
 - [x] Targets and rel attributes on links
+- [ ] Re-add the Content-Security-Policy to index and projects now that we're using some JS
 - [ ] [Finalize designs](#finalize-design-steps)
 - [ ] [Large screen sizes](#large-screen-size-improvements)
 - [ ] [Small screen sizes](#small-screen-size-improvements)